Thorncliffe Park, connected to Thorncliffe Park Major Transit Station Area, is a fast-growing neighbourhood in northeast Toronto.

 Introduce public art and strategies to activate the public realm at prominent locations.

-Connect the new Thorncliffe Park transit station to the existing neighbourhood by creating a walkable public realm.
+Develop a Transport Oriented Community, by connecting the new Thorncliffe Park transit station to the existing neighbourhood by creating a walkable public realm.

 Integrate green infrastructure and low-impact development.

 - Address land use incompatibility to create an attractive environment that supports the creation of new housing, businesses and jobs.

 - Take a look at the Site Form and access the Dataroom to learn more about the site.
 Both are available under the 'Documentation' tab on this page.

 - Form your team.
 Feel free to fill out the Team Up Form to connect with new teammates and bring more diversity & expertise to your team.

 - Register your team by clicking the button at the top of the page.